Testicular BiopsySkip to the navigation

 Why It Is Done

-A testicular biopsy may, on rare occasions, be done to help determine the cause of male infertility.
-Testicular biopsy may be done if both of the following are present:
+A testicular biopsy may be done to help find the cause of male infertility.
+But this is rare.
+It may also be done if both of the following are true:

 How To Prepare